Can I take two CLEP exams on the same day?

 What classes are available to test out of?

 Each university determines which credit by exam tests to accept for specific courses and the required score testing candidates need for course credit.
 Non-SEU testing candidates should check with their schools about required scores and equivalents.
 The CLEP and DSST equivalents page lists information specific to St. Edward's.

 You should speak with your academic advisor to determine what credit by exam tests to take and how those tests will affect your college transcript.

-Testing candidates will check into the testing session by signing in when they first enter the testing room, present their ID to the testing administrator and, if taking the CLEP, present their testing voucher as well.
+Testing candidates will check into the testing session by signing in when they first enter the testing room, present their ID to the testing administrator, pay the $35 administrative fee with a credit or debit card, and if taking the CLEP, present their testing voucher as well.
 The candidate will then be assigned to a testing station.
 DSST candidates paying with a credit card will make payments at their testing stations once they have logged into the testing software.